News Archive-2011

 Research by GCER Fellow William Jack featured in NY Times Freakonomics Blog.

-new paper by GCER Fellow William Jack and co-author Tavneet Suri of MIT examining mobile banking in Kenya was recently featured in the NY Times Freakonomics Blog.
+A new paper by GCER Fellow William Jack and co-author Tavneet Suri of MIT examining mobile banking in Kenya was recently featured in the NY Times Freakonomics Blog.
 This is the second time that Jack’s research on Kenya was picked up by the popular NY Times blog.
 The first was reported last year on a field experiment by Jack and co-author James Habyarimana of Georgetown GPPI, examining the effect of informative posters on Kenyan traffic fatalities.

 Jan 20, 2011